thanetindru934/HIT137-Assignment-3-CDU/README.md

 - Audio feedback (`winsound`) works on **Windows only**.
 On macOS/Linux the game is silent.
 - Very small images (< ~150 × 150 px) may fail to generate 5 non-overlapping regions.
 - No persistent high-score storage between sessions.
-- The app is not resizable in a fully responsive way — images are capped at 600 × 450 px.

 ---